 While the men are looking at their surrounding the “Lotos-eaters” appear and deliver to the men branches covered in lotos flowers and fruits.
 The men who eat these fruits, all but Odysseus, fall under the empty spell of the land.
 They believe that they no longer want to continue their quest homeward and would rather stay there where they do not have to worry about making their way back to the “Fatherland.”

 The second half of the poem is made up of a “Choric Song” in which the men describe all the reasons that they want to remain on the island.
 They do not think that it is fair that they should have to labor their whole lives while no other being is forced into the same fate.
 As humans, this is what their lives consist of and they no longer want to take part.
 They confess that what they want most is a life in which they relax until their death.
-They want to live like a leaf does, simply existing and then dying when it is their time.
+They want to live as a leaf does, simply existing and then dying when it is their time.
 Instead, the men state, they are head towards death through a life that is nothing but misery.
 They would rather die now than have to work their whole lives.

 The men do make sure to mention their wives and the homes they are abandoning.
 But they believe that their families will be better off without them by this point.
 Life has moved on and their return would only cause more problems.
 They are content to live as they believe the Gods do.
 They will lay in their fields of lotos, as the Gods do in their valleys of asphodel, and look out on human misery.
 They will make no effort to intervene or help.
 The poem concludes with the men stating once more, reassuring one another, that their wanders are truly finished.